* We do NOT have Owner’s Manuals *

-Doug and Brenda Dawson have a library of thousands of old boat brochures, but do not have any owner’s manuals.
+Doug and Brenda Dawson have a library of thousands of old boat brochures (i.e. catalogues/sales literature), You can see a complete list of the brochures we have in our library at www.OldBoatBrochures.com

 None of the boat builders produced an owner’s manual in the early years and only a few did in the more recent years; but they were very limited in information and quite generic to either the whole boat line or boating in general.

 Some manufacturers put the motor manual and a few accessory or electronic information sheets in a drawer somewhere in an envelope.
 Some boat owners kept them and others didn’t.

 Most older boats didn’t come with manuals

 If you are looking for a boat owner’s manual, we have many suggestions and tips for you.

 Some of the boat builders now, produce a manual for their cruisers and yachts.
 Some of these manuals include wiring diagrams and plumbing information and sometimes more.

 The majority of parts other than the fiberglass or aluminum, that make up a boat are made by outside suppliers or accessory manufacturers.
 The only items that boat builders create custom for their models are either made in house or locally; for example, canvas, upholstery and railings.